Pre-surgical Psychological Evaluation

 Can I Continue to See Dr. Harte After the Evaluation is Completed?

 Yes.
 In some instances, additional psychotherapy services may be a requirement for recommendation for surgery.
-Irrespective of surgery recommendation, patients are encouraged to ask about Dr. Harte’s behavioral health services.
-He draws upon evidence-based cognitive and behavioral principles to help clients identify and change counterproductive thoughts and behaviors.
-Therapy with Dr. Harte is collaborative, solution focused, and goal oriented.
+Irrespective of surgery recommendation, patients are encouraged to ask about Dr. Harte’s weight management services.
+He uses evidence-based cognitive and behavioral principles to help clients identify and change counterproductive thoughts and behaviors that contribute to unhealthy eating.